iBrushC/4829TigerScout/README.md

 - To connect to or disconnect from a bucket, press the **Settings** button on the home screen.
 	- If you're already connected to a bucket, you'll see the bucket you're connect to, along with the subfolder.
 You'll have the option to disconnect with the **Disconnect** button.
 Once you disconnect, you will not longer have access to the cloud data, and will not be able to reconnect without re-entering the code.
 	- If you're not connected, you'll have two options to get connected to a storage bucket:
-		1. If you have a functioning front camera, you can press **Scan QR Code**.
+		- If you have a functioning front camera, you can press **Scan QR Code**.
 Once the QR code is in view, it will automatically scan and prompt you with a password.
 If the correct password is entered, you will be automatically connected to the bucket
-		2. If you don't have a functioning front camera, you can press **Enter Text**.
+		- If you don't have a functioning front camera, you can press **Enter Text**.
 Paste in the given code and press **Ok**.
 You'll be prompted with a password.
 If the correct password is entered, you will be automatically connected to the bucket

 ## Making a Bucket
 (INCLUDE INSTRUCTIONS HERE FOR HOW TO MAKE A BUCKET WITH FIREBASE) (INCLUDE INSTRUCTIONS FOR USING ONLINE TOOL ONCE I MAKE IT)

+## Security Notice
+While measures have been put in place to ensure that unwanted users cannot access edit data, I am far from a professional in cybersecurity and cannot guarantee security.
+To ensure that unwanted users don't have edit access to your data, do not share your bucket password with anyone you don't know and trust.
+If you wish to share data with someone you don't know, give them a code where they are only given viewer permissions (as seen in *Making a Bucket*) and enter the password for them.